Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Advanced call groups

-After purchasing your plan, we love that you can select add-ons from the VBC Admin Portal to modify the platform.
+• Add-ons: After purchasing your plan, you can select add-ons from the VBC Admin Portal to customize the platform.
 Options include metered and unlimited extensions, a shared business inbox, call recording and toll-free numbers.
-The vendor also offers communication APIs, conversational commerce tools and contact center solutions, allowing you to enhance the system’s value.
+Some add-ons and extensions are priced at standard rates rather than discounted plan pricing.
+The vendor also offers communication APIs, conversational commerce tools and contact center solutions, allowing businesses to expand functionality as needed.

-Like many VoIP providers, Vonage sells phone equipment.
-You can purchase handsets, conference phones and VoIP adapters during checkout or from your admin page under “Hardware.”
-Custom and pay-as-you-go options are available for various use cases, whether you want to increase website engagement or improve support response times.
+• Hardware: Like many VoIP providers, Vonage sells phone equipment.
+You can purchase handsets, conference phones and VoIP adapters during checkout or from your admin portal under “Hardware.”
+This flexibility makes it easier to equip teams across office, remote and hybrid environments.

 FYIDid you know